dirk1492/docker-image-logitech-media-server/README.md

-# Arm32v7 Docker Container for Logitech Media Server
+# Arm32v7 und AMD64 Docker Container for Logitech Media Server

 This is a Docker image for running the Logitech Media Server package (aka SqueezeboxServer).